Money Creation and Banking: Theory and Evidence

+The banking sector is perfectly competitive and banks take the interest rates as given: lending rate $i_{\ell,t}$, transaction deposit rate $i_{d,t}$, non-transaction deposit rate $i_{s,t}$ and interest on reserves $i_{r,t}$.
+The bank maximizes its profit by choosing $\{\tilde{\ell}_t,\tilde{r}_t, \tilde{d}_t,\tilde{s}_t\}$ subject to its balance sheet identity constraint and reserve requirement constraint, where $\tilde{\ell}_t$ is lending, $\tilde{r}_t$ is reserve balance, $\tilde{d}_t$ the transaction deposit issuance, and $\tilde{s}_t$ the non-transaction deposit issuance, respectively, denoted in real terms:

-Let $\lambda_L$ denote the Lagrange multiplier for the lending constraint.
-It is straightforward to show $\tilde{r}=\tilde{d}$.
-The FOCs for the bank's problem can be written as
+In the first constraint, balance sheet identity, the LHS represents the value of assets such as reserves and loans, and the RHS represents the value of liabilities such as transaction deposits and non-transaction deposits.
+The second constraint is the reserve requirement.
+Let $\lambda_{\chi,t}$ denote the Lagrange multiplier for the reserve requirement constraint.
+Assuming interior, the FOCs for the bank's problem can be written as

-The bank's \textit{ex post} profit equals to the entry cost, $k$
+The bank's \textit{ex post} profit equals to the entry cost, $\kappa$

-Suppose there are active banks.
+Suppose there are active banks i.e., $n>0$.
 Consider two cases.
-In the first case, the bank's lending constraint is binding, i.e., $\lambda_L>0$.
-In the second case, the bank's lending constraint is loose, i.e., $\lambda_L=0$.
+In the first case, the reserve requirement constraint is binding, i.e., $\lambda_{\chi,t}>0$.
+In the second case, the reserve requirement constraint is loose, i.e., $\lambda_{\chi,t}=0$.
 We call the first case a \say{scarce-reserves case,} and the second an \say{ample-reserves case.} \\

-\textbf{The Scarce-Reserves Case } The bank does not have enough reserves.
-It needs to acquire reserves to make more loans, which implies a binding constraint.
-With $\lambda_L>0$, the bank's FOCs (\ref{eq:bank_foc1}) and (\ref{eq:bank_foc2}) give
+\textbf{The Scarce-Reserves Case } Consider the case where the bank does not have enough reserves.
+It needs to acquire reserves to issue more transaction deposits, which implies a binding constraint.
+With $\lambda_{\chi,t}>0$, the bank's FOCs (\ref{eq:bank_foc1})-(\ref{eq:bank_foc3}) give

-\textbf{The Ample-Reserves Case } The bank has sufficient reserves.
-Its lending constraint does not bind.
-Then the two FOCs for the bank's problem are
+\textbf{The Ample-Reserves Case } Consider the case where the bank has sufficient reserves.
+Its reserve requirement constraint does not bind, $\lambda_{\chi,t}=0$.
+Then the three FOCs for the bank's problem become